-Common Signs Of salt Toxicity In cats
+Common Signs Of Salt Toxicity In Cats

 The Pet Poison Help Line outlines the following signs of salt toxicity.

-It is unlikely to happen but far better to be aware of the consequences even if the cat totally turns up his cute nose at playdough.
+It is unlikely to happen but far better to be aware of the consequences, even if the cat totally turns up his cute nose at playdough.

 Will Salt Lamps Hurt Cats?

-If you think the salt lamp is safely tucked away on a high shelf your cat may still be able to access that area.
+If you think the salt lamp is safely tucked away on a high shelf, your cat may still be able to access that area.

-When the body has a big excess of salt, the kidneys can no longer return the blood volume to normal by excreting the excess sodium in urine.
-This will lead to muscle and nerve dysfunction.
+When the body has a big excess of salt, the kidneys can no longer return the blood volume to normal (by excreting the excess sodium in urine).
+This leads to muscle and nerve dysfunction.

-With prompt attention from the vet as illustrated in Maddie’s situation the cat can make a recovery.
+With prompt attention from the vet, as illustrated in Maddie’s situation, the cat can make a recovery.

-If you suspect salt poisoning it is necessary to get medical attention from a veterinarian immediately.
+If you suspect salt poisoning, it is necessary to get medical attention from a veterinarian immediately.